timwaizenegger/raspberrypi-examples/actor-linksprite-buzzer/README.md

 ![image of device](pic1.JPG)

-Below we have the Aktives and Passsives Buzzer
+Below we have the Active and Passive Buzzer

 ![image of device](pic2.jpg)